-ASEAN comprises Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Indonesia.
+ASEAN comprises Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
 The secretariat is located in Jakarta.
 IAEA seeks to promote and coordinate the peaceful uses of nuclear energy and to curb its use for military applications, including nuclear weapons.

 Nuclear power reactors, which produce energy by initiating and controlling a sustained nuclear chain reaction, provide about 11 percent of the world’s electricity.
 Currently, 450 nuclear power reactors remain in operation in 30 countries, but 55 more are under construction, according to IAEA figures.

 ASEAN’s Center for Energy published a study last year looking at civilian nuclear power developments in the region.
 The study noted that “nuclear energy is not new to the Southeast Asia region,” where some countries have “entertained the idea” since the 1960s.

 Nuclear reactor units for research and medical purposes have already been set up in half of the 10 ASEAN member nations — Indonesia, Malaysia, the Philippines, Thailand and Vietnam — as part of a leading edge to establish civilian nuclear power programs in the region, according to a “pre-feasibility study.”